-Santa Fe Advisors (SFA) is a financial advisory firm with more than $113.19 million in assets under management.
+Santa Fe Advisors (SFA) is a financial advisory firm with millions in assets under management.
 The firm offers services to individuals, high-net-worth individuals, families, trusts, institutions and charitable organizations.
 It also extends its services on a limited basis to employer-sponsored retirement plans.
 Most of its clients are high-net-worth individuals.

 The firm typically requires a minimum investment of $1 million to establish a relationship.
 The team that includes one certified financial planner (CFP) and one chartered financial analyst (CFA) provides financial planning services that cover saving for retirement, managing your wealth with taxes in mind, protecting your estate and more.

 SFA began operations in 2014.
 David Marion, Kristina Alley and David Kantor serve as the principal owners today.
 All still provide services on behalf of the firm.

 SFA is a fee-only firm, which means it earns its compensation directly from clients for services rendered.
 It doesn’t earn any type of compensation from third-party firms.
 None of its advisors are affiliated with any other financial industry firms.

 Santa Fe Advisors Investing Strategy